The King of the Snakes: The Snake and Three Sisters

 In another tale collected by Zhang with the title The Snake and Three Sisters, an old couple live at the foot of Long White Mountains with their three beautiful daughters.
 The old man hunts in the mountains to provide food for his family, but one days falls ill, to the three daughters' worries.
 The three daughters suggests they learn to hunt, and, after their father recovers, he takes them to the mountains.
 One day, a "strong dark wind" blows - work of a black snake - and a youth appears to them (the black snake in human form).
 The youth asks the man to become his apprentice, but the man will talk to his wife first.
 The old couple agree to take him in as a son-in-law.
 The next day, the old man and the three daughters meet a white-bearded man, who tells he is a local mountain god and warns them against the youth, who is a black snake.
 With this new information, the old couple have a change of heart.
 The old man then goes to meet the youth on his own.
 The youth admits he is the snake spirit, but assures the man he has a kind heart and will provide him with food, clothes and silver, then makes a demand to marry one of the man's daughters, or he will hurt the human.
 The man goes back home and asks which of his three daughters agrees to marry the snake spirit.
 The elder two refuse, and are reproached by the man, but the youngest offers herself to the snake spirit.
 The man goes to tell the snake spirit of his daughter's decision, and goes with him to the snake's house, where the youth promises to take care of the third daughter as his wife.
 He also warns that he is the only snake that can turn into a man, not his snake followers, and that her family can only visit his wife once a year.
 After the snake spirit goes to fetch his bride, the old woman gives her daughter two bags of millet for her to drop the grains to create a trail for her mother to follow.
 The girl obeys.
 She has a good life with the snake spirit, and her mother follows the trail of millet to the snake's cavern, but she cannot go in.
 The snake spirit takes her soul and shows her that her daughter is alive and living well.
 The old woman wakes up and meets the mountain god, who advises her to call out for her daughter for three days.
 The attempt works and her daughter invites her mother in.
 The girl suggests her mother brings her elder daughters the next time she visits.
 It happens so.
-Seeing her cadette's good life, the eldest sister begins to feel jealous and devises a vicious plan: she convinces her sister to let her stay for a few days.
-During her extended stay, the eldest sister takes the cadette for a stroll in the gardens, shoves her down a well, and takes her place.
+Seeing her younger sister's good life, the eldest sister begins to feel jealous and devises a vicious plan: she convinces her sister to let her stay for a few days.
+During her extended stay, the eldest sister takes her sister for a stroll in the gardens, shoves her down a well, and takes her place.
 The snake spirit comes back home and notices his wife looks and sounds different, but believes her given explanations.
 One night, however, the snake spirit's true wife's soul appears in his dreams and reveals the truth.
 The snake spirit searches the well and finds his wife's corpse.
 With a spell, the eldest sister is strangled to death by her clothes, and with another, the snake spirit revives his wife.